 The short answer is: (spoiler alert) Yes!

-Deconstructing one’s faith is simply breaking down all the components that make up our faith, and taking a really deep look at what is truly from God, and releasing ourselves from holding what isn’t from God as gospel.
+Deconstructing your faith is simply breaking down all the components that make up our faith, and taking a really deep look at what is truly from God, and releasing ourselves from holding what isn’t from God as gospel.
 (You can read an entire post about what deconstruction is here.)

 So now that we know what deconstructing is, we can have a more detailed discussion about where it shows up in the Bible.
 The good news (see what I did there?
 LOL) is that Jesus is a perfect example of how to deconstruct your faith.